 For those of you that are in the South, I do hope that this recipe makes you proud!
 Haha.

 While you can use any brand of black tea that you prefer, I find that the Lipton brand of tea serves the best variation of sweet tea, in my opinion.
 Oh and they actually have an organic version which makes things even better for me since I'm all about eating healthier and living a healthier lifestyle.

 When searching for a big box of Lipton tea bags, I did notice that there were a ton of options available these days when it comes to flavor.
-They even have the Southern Sweet Tea mix, which makes things a lot easier for those of us who may not have want to make it from scratch or just need a quick fix.
+They even have the Southern Sweet Tea mix, which makes things a lot easier for those who may not have want to make it from scratch or just need a quick fix without the time.

 To start, you have to steep your tea bags in a large pot of boiling water.
-To speed things up, I generally use 8 tea bags for a medium-sized pitcher (as shown in my photo), however, you can always use more if you want to have a bolder black tea flavor.
+To speed things up, I generally use 8 tea bags for a large-sized pitcher (as shown in my photo), however, you can always use more if you want to have a bolder black tea flavor.

 Obviously for a larger pitcher, you can add an additional 2 tea bags to the brewing process.

 Speaking of the brewing process, thank goodness for the little strings attached to the tea bag right?
 I can't tell you how many times my entire tea bag (string and all) has fallen into the pot during the steeping process.
 Haha.

 Oh, well!
 It's still the perfect taste!
 Just continue to steep your tea bags for about 20 minutes (minimum) to an hour for the best results.
 The longer, the stronger!

 In a large pitcher, add steeped tea mixture (keeping the tea bags out), lemon slices, baking soda, and 3 cups of ice and refrigerate immediately to keep it cold, about 30 minutes to an hour.

 Once sweet tea has chilled considerably, serve: pouring sweet tea into prepared glass(es) and adding a slice or two of lemon, if desired.